ioBroker/ioBroker.sayit/README.md

 The system command to play the mp3 file can be specified too.
 If you leave it blank, the default settings will be used: windows - cmdmp3.exe, OSX - /usr/bin/afplay, linux - mpg321.

+**Note:** The default announce selection will be possible only after start of the instance.

 Following values for engines are possible: